Tips for College Freshmen - Get Out of Your Dorm Room

 Don't Get Caught Up in the Party Culture

 It's illegal for students in the U.S. to drink alcohol if they're under 21.
 No matter how accepted the practice may be, there's no getting around that basic fact.
-If you do choose to drink, do it responsibly and don't let it become the focal point of your time at college.
+If you do choose to drink, do it responsibly and don't let drinking become the focal point of your time at college.

 Allow Yourself to Fail

 College is a completely different world from high school.
-Even students who were at the top of their classes in during their secondary years can face difficulties when they head off to university.
+Even students who were at the top of their classes during their secondary years can face difficulties when they head off to university.
 If you get a bad grade on an assignment or fail a test, don't despair.
 Use it as a learning experience and get the help you need from professors, teaching assistants or tutors to turn it around.